gregoryhooks/FarmersMarketRegister/README.md

 #### BXGY

-"Buy X amount of items, get Y amount of items at any percentage off"
+*"Buy X amount of items, get Y amount of items at any percentage off."*

 In addition to the minimal format above, this rule **requires** the following attributes: